carsdotcom/skelebot/README.md

 ## About

-Skelebot is a command-line tool for managing machine learning projects and executing them in Docker.
+Skelebot is a command-line tool for developing machine learning projects and executing them in Docker.
 The purpose of Skelebot is to simply make the life of a Data Scientist easier by doing a lot of the legwork for mundane tasks automatically through a unified, consistent interface.

 ```
 [/code/my-iris-model] > skelebot -h